 The child is probably suffering.
 During a solid, nervous shock, especially when encountering an experience the child cannot withstand, the child may "hang" in reactions, sometimes not feeling their body.
 A child in a problematic situation may hide their feelings.
-He/ She needs your support!
+We need your support!